Chao8219/Chao8219/_posts/2020-12-27-easy-fa-gao.md

 8. When the water in the steamer is boiled, set the timer to 30 mins.
 9. Get the Fa Gao out, and enjoy!

-If the word description is not good enough for you, you can always go check out the YouTube video above.
+If the word description is not good enough for you, you can always go to check out the YouTube video mentioned above.
 Although it is in Chinese, you still can get a general idea of what is what.
-Hopeful you can make it without too much trouble!
+Hopefully you can make it without too much trouble!
 Have fun cooking!